There are many high-energy activities for keeping dogs physically and mentally fit. This blog will focus on jogging and walking with your dog.

 - And for young pups and big breeds of any age, sustained jogging or running is too hard on their joints.

 First things first:

 Before engaging in a high-energy exercise program with your dog, have your veterinarian check him out — heart, lungs, joints, ligaments, weight — and assess his fitness level.

 - If your dog is overweight, put her on a diet in addition to giving her more exercise.

 - Make sure you teach your dog how to heel.
 Keeping your dog at your side while jogging is essential.
-If your dog lurches ahead or drags behind you when you walk at a leisurely pace, imagine the problems that can cause when you’re moving at higher speed.
+If your dog lurches ahead or drags behind you when you walk at a leisurely pace, imagine the problems that can cause when you’re moving at a higher speed.
 Constantly pulling on the dog can damage the animal’s throat as well as throw you off balance.

 - Teach your dog to sit and sit-stay.
-This is essential for those times you need to stop at intersections and at the approach of bicyclists, dogs, other joggers, darting squirrels and any other potential distractions along narrow jogging trails and other bottleneck-type areas.
+This is essential for those times you need to stop at intersections and at the approach of bicyclists, dogs, other joggers, darting squirrels, and any other potential distractions along narrow jogging trails and other bottleneck-type areas.

-Work up … and warm up:
+Work up … and warm-up:

 - Be consistent and committed.
 This means a daily, not just a weekend, exercise routine.
 This approach will enable your dog — and you — to gradually build up stamina.
-This is particularly important for puppies, senior dogs, overweight dogs and dogs with any health condition.
+This is particularly important for puppies, senior dogs, overweight dogs, and dogs with any health condition.